Kit KillPreg. What exactly is it?

 Mifepristone – Misoprostol is seldom connected with severe and potentially fatal bacterial infections.
 Consult your physician promptly if you have stomach pain or a general sense of being unwell more than 24 hours after taking Misoprostol.

 Kidney function: The safety and effectiveness of this medication have not been demonstrated in women with renal failure.
 This medication is not recommended for women who have had a kidney transplant.

-Medical monitoring is necessary within 7 to 14 days after taking the mifepristone.
+Medical monitoring is necessary within 7 to 14 days after taking the Mifepristone.
 This enables your doctor to confirm that your pregnancy was successfully terminated.

-Seizures: Other medicines with similar efficacy to Misoprostol have been linked to seizures.
+Seizures: Other medicines with similar efficacy to Misoprostol have been linked to attacks.
 If you have a history of seizures, consult your doctor to determine the potential effect of this medicine on your medical condition, how your medical condition may affect the administration and efficacy of this medication, and if further monitoring is required.

 While this medication is generally helpful, there is a possibility that it may not work for you.
 Babies born after inadequate use of these medications are at elevated risk of congenital disabilities.